What are the two basic types of plant tissues?

 - Internodes in a stem

-- Rings of vascular bundles in a monocot stem
+- Rings of vascular bundles in a monocot stem.

-- Barks layers in a woody stem
+- Bark layers in a woody stem.

-- Layers of xylem in a stem ✓
+- Layers of Xylem in a stem.

 - Meristem